-On an annual basis, an internal audit of the radiation protection program is conducted.
-The internal audit for 2022 was not conducted due to the CNSC's Radiation Protection audit and inspection.
+On an annual basis, an internal audit of the radiation protection program is conducted to ensure compliance with internal procedures and regulations.
+The program was found to be robust.

 1.10.4 Dose Monitoring Data

 All individuals requiring access to controlled areas where radioactive material is stored, in addition to completing work where they may exceed the public annual dose limit of 1 mSv, are classified as a NEW.
 Only NEWs are allowed in such areas and are monitored with the use of personal dosimeters as part of the Radiation Protection Program.
 Doses are monitored for two groups of NEWs at Best Theratronics: